Sergey Zhuk: World War II and later life

 Zhuk was a participant in the Second World War, in August 1941, he was appointed chief engineer and deputy head of the Main Directorate of Defense Work (GUOBR) of the NKVD.
 At the same time, in November 1941, he was the head of the hydrotechnical works department of the Glavpromstroy of the NKVD.
 In 1942 he became a member of the Communist Party of the Soviet Union.

 From 1942 to 1957 he was the permanent head of the design and survey department of hydraulic works (Gidroproekt) of the Glavpromstroy NKVD of the USSR and oater Ministry of Internal Affairs of the USSR.
 From 1944, he was also a member of the Technical and Economic Council of the USSR State Planning Committee.
-At the same time, since March 1948, he was the chief engineer of the Volgodonstroy of the USSR Ministry of Internal Affairs and was responsible for the constructionVolga-Don Canal and Tsimlyanskaya Hydroelectric Power Station.
+At the same time, since March 1948, he was the chief engineer of the Volgodonstroy of the USSR Ministry of Internal Affairs and was responsible for the construction of the Volga–Don Canal and Tsimlyanskaya Hydroelectric Power Station.

 Zhuk was a member of the Central Executive Committee of the Soviet since 1935 and was elected an Academician of the Academy of Sciences of the Soviet Union since 1953.
 He was a Major General of the Engineering and Technical Service since 1943.

 After his death on March 1, 1957, he was cremated, the ashes were placed in an urn in the Kremlin Wall on Red Square in Moscow.